teoadal/velo/README.md

 ## LocalVector (small collection on stack)

-Ref struct for collect values on stack.
+Ref struct to collect values on stack.
 This collection allows you to reduce memory consumption.
-Also, it allows you to work with several variables as a collection without extra costs.
+Also, it allows to work with several variables as a collection without extra costs.
 Read about LocalList [here](https://github.com/teoadal/velo/wiki/LocalList-(collection-on-stack)).

 ### Usage